huynguyen1989/me/_posts/2024-09-04-Rock-Paper-Scissor-Assignment.md

 ## Finalize

-So, the easiest way to implement the function to detect a winner would be the `1st` and `2nd` options.
+So, the easiest way to implement the function to detect a winner would be the `1st` and `2nd` options, as they offer the best clarity and simplicity

-The advantage of the `3rd` solution is that it allows to extend to many many choices and for a more consistent implementation of the UI and solution and of course it's take time
+The advantage of the `3rd` solution is that it allows to extend to many many choices and for a more consistent implementation of the UI and solution and of course it's take time and `it's out of scope`.

 ![Desktop View](assets/posts/2024/POST-ID-1/rock-paper-scissors-spock-lizard.gif){: width="972" height="589" }
 _Result_